ajaymahale/apijam/Module-1/Labs/Lab 3/README.md

 # Lab 3 - Manage tiered API Product subscription through API call quotas

+#### ***The screenshots are taken from the Apigee Cloud version and may differ slightly from what you see in your installation within the organisation.
+All concepts remain the same.***

+#
 Duration : 15 mins

 Persona : API Product Team & API Dev Team